cgiova/multimodal-xai-prostate/README.md

-# Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification GitHub Repo
+# Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification Official Repository

-Welcome to the repository for the paper "Integrating Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification".
+Welcome to the repository for "Integrating Multimodal Deep Learning and Explainable AI for Enhanced Prostate Lesion Classification".\
 This repository contains Python scripts and Jupyter notebooks related to the creation of a black box classifier, dataset preprocessing, and explainability techniques.

-## Paper Abstract
+## Abstract
 Artificial Intelligence holds immense promise in healthcare, offering opportunities to enhance disease diagnosis, treatment selection, and clinical testing.
 However, the lack of interpretability in AI systems poses a significant challenge, potentially impeding their adoption.
 In our paper, we address this issue by proposing an analytical framework that leverages a multimodal deep learning approach for the classification of prostate lesions using Magnetic Resonance Imaging (MRI) data and patient clinical information.

 We first present a multimodal deep learning model that integrates MRI data and patient metadata to classify prostate lesions.
 This model aims to improve diagnostic accuracy while maintaining interpretability.
 Subsequently, we introduce a multimodal explainable artificial intelligence (XAI) approach, employing visual explanations to elucidate the decision-making process of our proposed model.
 This approach allows us to identify how different modalities contribute to each specific prediction, enhancing trust and understanding.